-There is a subtle but important difference between naming something and explaining something.
+There is a subtle but very important difference between naming something and explaining something.

-You might be able to point at some code and confidently say “that is a clean solution”.
-But what does that really mean?
-Could you explain that term to someone else in plain, simple language?
-Could you do it without using the words “clean” or “solution”?
-Now many of these familiar-sounding terms do you think could you explain to a friend in 60 seconds?
+I’m sure you’ve heard people use the phrase “technical work” in lots of different situations but have you ever stopped to question what it really means?
+Could you explain “technical work” to someone else in plain, simple language?
+Could you do it without using the words “technical” or “work”?
+Now how many of these familiar-sounding terms do you think could you explain to a friend in 90 seconds?

 These are some simple visuals I quickly threw together.
 I hope they will help to improve conversations which will lead to better-informed decisions.
 In IT we have a habit of using multiple names for exactly the same thing which frequently leads to longer and more confusing conversations!
 I hope the visual breakdown of URLs and JSON objects into their constituent parts will be of benefit to newbies and non-techies alike.